 [Condensed from AHS Region 4 Fall 95/Winter 96 Newsletter.]

 What do you do with those daylily seeds come February?
+[We start ours on mid-March. -Ed.]
 A few years ago I tried something new, and got lucky.
 I went to B.J.'s and picked up a couple dozen clear plastic shoe boxes with colored lids.
-[Wal-Mart has them also. -Ed.]
+[Wal-Mart and Value Hardware has them also. -Ed.]
 Then I stopped by Agway and got a large bale of Pro-Mix as a seed-starting medium.
-Also at Agway I picked up the smallest plastic tags they had.
-Then came the hard part.
-I type into my computer all the crosses.
-To save space, I abbreviate each cultivar to just the first three letters of the first two words of the name.
-For example, HEAVENLY HARMONY crossed with CHERRY CHAPEAU becomes HeaHar X CheCha.

 Plant the seeds in the furrow, and pull the soil over them.
 Lightly tamp the soil down over the row so that the seeds are in good contact with the soil.
 Put the proper tag in at the end of each row, pushing it deep enough that the lid will go on, or if your tags won't fit with the lid, lay them along the rows.
 Put the lid on tightly, and place the box where it will get bottom heat.
 I understand a heating blanket works pretty well.
 [Bottom heat desirable but not necessary. - Ed.]
 Sunlight and bottom heat!
 Under these circumstances last year, I got germination in about 7-10 days.